nishidha89/Spotify-Usage-Pattern/README.md

 # Spotify-Usage-Pattern
-Spotify, with over 574 million monthly active users (MAUs) as of Q3 2023, is undoubtedly one of the most popular music streaming apps in the world today.
-However, despite its huge user base, Spotify has yet to turn a profit, with a net income of around -$576 million in 2023 reportedly.
-Therefore, we would like to explore ways to increase Spotify's revenue.
+With a vast user base exceeding 574 million monthly active users (MAUs) as of Q3 2023, Spotify stands out as one of the most widely used music streaming platforms globally.
+Despite its substantial user count, the company has yet to achieve profitability, reporting a net income of approximately -$576 million in 2023.

-According to reports, around 87% of Spotify's revenue is derived from its Premium subscribers.
-However, as of Q3 2023, Spotify had 361 million ad-supported free MAUs.
-Converting these users to paid plans presents a significant opportunity for the company.
+Reports indicate that a substantial portion, around 87%, of Spotify's revenue stems from its Premium subscribers However, as of Q3 2023, the platform counted 361 million MAUs who utilize the ad-supported free tier.
+Converting these users into paying subscribers represents a significant growth in revenue for the company.

 # Objective
-To identify the factors impacting subscription decisions and to attract users to transition from free to premium subscriptions.
+To find out actionable insights that can facilitate the conversion of these free users into paid subscribers, thereby unlocking significant revenue streams for Spotify.

 # The analysis seeks to answer the following questions:
 1. Which age group people mostly use Spotify?